klliio/Cataclysm-EOD/doc/CONTRIBUTING.md

 ## Contributing via GitHub

-Contributing to Cataclysm: Dark Days Ahead is easy — simply [fork](https://github.com/CleverRaven/Cataclysm-DDA/fork) the repository here on GitHub, make your changes, and then send us a pull request.
+Contributing to Cataclysm: Era Of Decay is easy — simply [fork](https://github.com/AtomicFox556/Cataclysm-EOD/fork) the repository here on GitHub, make your changes, and then send us a pull request.

 There are a couple of guidelines we suggest sticking to (see [#Example Workflow](#example-workflow)):